 A LEED Certified Campus

 In fact, many of the components even go above and beyond LEED certification.
-Our four buildings consume only half the energy of a typical school building.
+Our four buildings, constructed by RA Nelson, consume only half the energy of a typical school building.

 Real Time Energy Features on Campus